bitskriegofficial/WinService/README.md

 </ul>

 # Disclaimer
-The author and orgainzation do not bear any responsibility of any damage caused by the service.
+The author(s) and organization do not bear any responsibility for any damage caused by the use of this service.
+It is being built as a simple logging service inside windows which can detect certain changes.
+Any modifications which account to malicious use are prohibited, and the author(s) and organization cannot be held liable for use of such modified software.

 # Licensing
 To be decided.